The Who, What, Where, When and Sometimes, Why.

 When choosing a hospital, no single source gives a perfect measure of quality.

 Combining information from several sources can help you make an informed decision.
-These include:
+These include the sources below.

 Referrals